Boris Banović

 Boris Banović is a Croatian fashion designer and luxury clothing brand operating out of Zagreb, Croatia.
-The brand specializes in high end, tailor made clothing for men and women in an urban business style.
+The brand specializes in high-end, tailor-made clothing for men and women in an urban business style.

 Designer

 Boris Banović (10 May 1973, Zagreb) is a Croatian fashion designer and TV personnel, also known by the name Fashion Guru.
-He is also a TV host, critic, columnist, fashion editor, book writer, announcer, guest on various fashion shows, TV presenter and member of the Showtime jury (Croatian version of American Idol).
-Banović was born in Zagreb, Croatia, where he finished Faculty of Textile Technology and got his college degree.
+He is also a TV host, critic, columnist, fashion editor, book writer, announcer, guest on various fashion shows, TV presenter, and member of the Showtime jury (Croatian version of American Idol).
+Banović was born in Zagreb, Croatia, where he finished the Faculty of Textile Technology and got his college degree.
 Ambitious and determined to succeed as a designer, Banović went to London for further education in interior design.
 He began his career as a fashion buyer, fashion editor, columnist, TV person and book writer and was known as Fashion guru.
 His book, “Vodič za urbane frajere”, is a guide book aimed at urban men, who are not burdened with the idea that they must be supermen, about rules of social conduct and it is first of its kind in Croatia.
 Now, after years of hard work, Banović is a successful fashion designer and opened his own fashion shop.